 This is the alarming interface between the AO lawful interception management system and the LEA that can signal any “anomalies” in the interworking between the AO lawful interception management system and the technical systems of the LEA.

-As the AO lawful interception management system is owned by the AO it is fully capable to implement this interface without any involvement of .
+As the AO lawful interception management system is owned by the AO it is fully capable to implement this interface without any involvement of Wyre.